 There's no getting around not using Windows or Office at least once, but at least there's a way to get around paying full price.
 Students and teachers pay $69.99 for Windows 8.1 and $79.99 for Office 365's four-year subscription, which is almost enough time to cover your secret five-year college plan.

-Price: $60 for 100GB from Google
+Price: $24 for 100GB from Google

 Word processing is more advanced in Word, but when it comes to storing files, Google Drive outdoes Microsoft's newer SkyDrive service as one of the best cloud storage options.